Skip to Content

 • Misleading power output

-• Requires outlet and plug to function
+• Requires separate light bulb outlet to function

 SANSI Lights Packaging